SatyakiKusumayudha/Project1_automation/README.md

 # Project1_automation

-Project 1 about Automation Script using python
+my first project about script automation using python and json